pasqal-io/emulators/docs/emu_mps/advanced/config.md

 The `num_gpus_to_use` parameter sets the number of GPUs over which the MPS tensors are distributed during the simulation.
 Setting `num_gpus_to_use = 0` runs the entire computation on the CPU.
 Using multiple GPUs can reduce memory usage per GPU, though the overall runtime remains similar.
+Also, the default value is `None` and emu-mps internally picks up the available GPUs in the machine, otherwise it uses the CPU.

 **Example:**
 num_gpus_to_use = 2  # use 2 GPUs if available, otherwise fallback to 1 or CPU